dasher-project/dasher-web/documents/Development.md

 There doesn't seem to be any way to do this with an iOS device, although it can be done on the simulator by entering the same address.
-An alternative may be to set up an intranet that is accessible to the mobile browser.## Delivery Requirements
+An alternative may be to set up an intranet that is accessible to the mobile browser.

 ## Delivery Requirements